efrenenverde/JSON_PTU/readme.md

 * After finding a critical problem with the formatting of many TM Move Lists on different pokemon I attempted to re-do the program accessing the data directly with a python PDF reader, it had it's own critical flaws so I decided to come back to this version and manually edit both files in DATA to make sure the TM Move List was a continuous block.
 * In the same fashion as the issue with the discontinous TM Move List, some Egg Move Lists mut be edited.
 Many less tho.
 * For some reason the txt didnt get the Breeding information on some Galar pokemon, thus it had to be added manually.
+* Some pokemon need to get their Breeding Information copied manually on to the Data file because it was not copied correctly